fenago/learn-java-12-programming/lab_guide/Lab_8.md

 Java has two units of execution---process and thread.
 A **process** usually represents the whole JVM, although an application can create another process using [java.lang.ProcessBuilder].
-But, since the multi-process case is outside the scope of this book, we will focus on the second unit of execution, that is, a **thread**, which is similar to a process but less isolated from other threads and requires fewer resources for execution.
+But, since the multi-process case is outside the scope of this course, we will focus on the second unit of execution, that is, a **thread**, which is similar to a process but less isolated from other threads and requires fewer resources for execution.